sphynx/rokumon/notes.md

 - DONE to return neighbouring position for a given position
 - DONE to check victory conditions
 - DONE to generate all adjacent-triples for current board
+- DONE to apply moves to the game state
 - to generate possible moves

 # Provide a REPL for actually playing the game - first just between two human players.